-At Panama Nautical Club we exist in balance with the sea, because of this knowledge we are committed to conserving and restoring the ocean and we believe marine conservation efforts should be everyone’s responsibility.
+At Panama Nautical Club, we exist in balance with the sea.
+Because of this knowledge, we are committed to conserving and restoring the ocean—we believe marine conservation efforts should be everyone’s responsibility.

 World Marine Heritage Site

 The group includes representatives from Panama, Costa Rica, Colombia, and Ecuador.
-In Panama, while there are laws for ocean conservation, these laws lack the necessary enforcement to make them effective.
+In Panama, while there are laws for ocean conservation, they lack the necessary enforcement to make them effective.
 In Panama, there are no license requirements, no size or daily catch regulations, no fishing seasons, and no legally protected species.
-That is why the World Marine Heritage Site has created and enforced regulations for itself; to preserve this most vital resource.
+That is why the World Marine Heritage Site has created and enforced regulations for itself in order to preserve this most vital resource.

 The WMHS prioritizes the protection of endangered species, as these countries are the last home to many.
-Specifically attempting to protect sharks, whales, and turtles.
+They’re specifically attempting to protect sharks, whales, and turtles.
 There are also efforts to limit and control invasive species brought to the region by travelers and the aquaculture business.
-The group, founded in 2017, has already made a difference in the region by clearing the seas of debris, such as old fishing line that had long been unnecessarily trapping and killing members of the ecosystem.
+The group, founded in 2017, has already made a difference in the region by clearing the seas of debris, such as old fishing lines that had long been unnecessarily trapping and killing members of the ecosystem.

-Aura Corcio the manager of Panama Nautical Club has been involved in the World Marine Heritage Organization, working to ensure that the Island Resorts standards are equal to the task of ocean conservation.
+Aura Corcio, the manager of Clube Náutico de Panamá, has been involved in the World Marine Heritage Organization, working to ensure that the Island Resorts standards are equal to the task of ocean conservation.
 Aura believes “The sea is our connection with Mother Nature, and she has given us all we needed for so long, but now it is our turn to take care of her.”

-- Follow the Facebook group of the World Marine Heritage to be more involved.
+- Siga as Facebook group of the World Marine Heritage estar mais envolvido.